SolidStateGroup/node-technical-test/README.md

  *Please email your answers back to kyle@solidstategroup.com, matthewe@solidstategroup.com and benk@solidstategroup.com.*

 **Question 1**
+Complete the example below so that it has the following:

 1. A private variable called 'privateVar' with the value 'I am private'
 2. A public variable called 'publicVar' with the value 'I am public'
 3. A private function called 'privateFnc' that when called outputs 'I am a private fnc'
 4. A public function called 'publicFnc' that when called outputs 'I am a public     fnc'

 ```
 console.log(myObj.privateVar); // outputs undefined